We offer a comprehensive solution for anyone affected by the Market Abuse Regulation.

 - acknowledgment and template for those on MAR insider lists;

-- new tailored dealing code, group-wide policy and procedures manual;
+- share dealing code, group-wide policy and procedures manual;

 - specimen wording for inclusion in an announcement required when notifying inside information;